adorsys/open-banking-gateway/docs/architecture/dictionary.md

 Upon request, the RedirectSessionStoreApi will use the provided redirectCode to read and decrypt the consent session and will delete the consent session prior to returning it for the first time to the caller.

+### <a name="BankingProtocol"></a> BankingProtocol
+Component managing access to a banking interfaces.
+We will have to deal with many protocols like NextGenPSD2, HBCI, OpenBanking UK, PolishAPI.
+For design details, see [BankingProtocol](./drafts/initial_requirements.md)

 ## <a name="AspspDC"></a> Aspsp Data Center
 Data center environment of the ASPSP